Lazytangent/authenticate-me-read-along/README.md

 `sequelize.define` method.
 A good place to put them is right above the `User.associate` method and right below the end of the `sequelize.define` method.

+## Removing user auth middleware routes

+Once you are done with Phase 3, you can remove the three routes you created to test the auth middleware, which are just the `/api/set-token-cookie`, `/api/restore-user`, and `/api/require-auth` routes.